Mean Field Game with Reflected Jump Diffusion Dynamics: A Linear Programming Approach: Introduction

-\begin{enumerate} \item Under mild measurability conditions on the coefficients, we establish the equivalence between LP-mean field equilibria and the weak mean field equilibria in the relaxed control formulation in the model with reflected jump-diffusion dynamics (see Proposition \ref{thm:prob-rep-R0} and Theorem \ref{theorem:equi}).
-In a classical diffusion model, a similar result is obtained in \cite{guo2025continuoustimemeanfieldgames}, where the equivalence is derived by exploiting the superposition principle for diffusion processes (see \cite{trevisan_well-posedness_2016}), which ensures that any admissible occupation measure for the linear program induces a weak solution of the controlled state process.
-However, in the presence of reflected dynamics, it becomes obscure to consider the controlled Fokker-Planck equation and generalizing the superposition principle for reflected SDE is challenging, let along the jump term in our setting will further complicate the establishment of superposition principle.
-Instead, we turn to the general results developed by Kurtz and Stockbridge in \cite{kurtz_stationary_2001}, which essentially assert that for each occupation measure $\mu$ satisfying a linear constraint, there exists a stationary solution to a (singular) martingale problem with marginal distribution $\mu$.
+\begin{enumerate} \item Under mild measurability and growth conditions on the coefficients, we establish the equivalence between LP-mean field equilibria (LPMFEs) and the weak mean field equilibria (MFEs) in the relaxed control formulation in the model with reflected jump-diffusion dynamics (see Proposition \ref{thm:prob-rep-R0} and Theorem \ref{theorem:equi}), which is new to the literature.
+A key challenge is that, in the presence of jumps, the reflection process is not necessarily continuous.
+To handle the associated discontinuities, we reformulate the cost functional to depend only on the continuous part of the reflection, absorbing the jump effects into a modified running cost (see Remark \ref{remark:jump}).
+This reformulation naturally motivates our LP approach.
+Establishing this equivalence requires a two-fold argument.
+One direction is relatively standard: a weak MFE naturally induces an admissible occupation measure, thus yielding an LPMFE.
+The main difficulty lies in the other direction.
+In a classical diffusion model, this direction has been established in \cite{guo2025continuoustimemeanfieldgames} by exploiting the superposition principle for diffusion processes (see \cite{trevisan_well-posedness_2016}), which ensures that any admissible occupation measure for the linear programming induces a weak solution of the controlled state process.
+However, in the presence of reflected dynamics, it becomes challenging to consider the controlled Fokker-Planck equation and to generalize the superposition principle for reflected SDE, let alone the jump term in our setting will further complicate the analysis.
+Instead, we resort to generalizing the result developed by Kurtz and Stockbridge in \cite{kurtz_stationary_2001} to our new setting, which essentially asserts that for each occupation measure $\mu$ satisfying a linear constraint, there exists a stationary solution to a (singular) martingale problem with marginal distribution $\mu$.
 With the aid of this result, we show that for a given measurable flow of measures $\mu$, any occupation measure $(\nu, m, \lambda) \in \Dc_{P}(\mu)$ (see Definition~\ref{def:lpocm}) corresponds to a solution of a controlled martingale problem.
-Furthermore, by a standard martingale representation argument, the occupation measure induces an admissible relaxed control (see Definition~\ref{weak_relax}), thereby drawing the equivalence between two formulations.
+Furthermore, by a martingale representation argument, the occupation measure induces an admissible relaxed control (see Definition~\ref{weak_relax}) in the context of reflected jump-diffusion dynamics, thereby drawing the equivalence between two formulations.